Death-Knight-552/Neon-Novels/CHLOG.md

 ## Changes

-- Renamed the app
+- Checking the github action

 ## New Features

-- Added ability to create New Entry in the database.

 ## Lost Feature